-Left with mangled genitalia, the solution was for Bruce to become part of a gender reassignment experiment – nature versus nurture.
-He underwent surgical procedures to become a girl, and his parents renamed him Brenda.
+Left with disfigured genitalia, the solution was for Bruce to become part of a gender reassignment experiment – nature versus nurture.
+He underwent surgical procedures to reassign his gender, and his parents renamed him Brenda.
 He would not find out about his true identity for the first 14 years of his life.

-He may have endured a painful life both physically and mentally, but David Reimer (formerly Brenda, formerly Bruce) gave the world valuable insight when it comes to the true nature of gender identity.
+He may have endured a painful life both physically and mentally, but David Reimer gave the world valuable insight when it comes to the nature of gender identity and identification.

 When he was eight months old, baby Bruce and his twin brother Brian went to the doctor to get circumcised.
-What should have been an ordinary and common procedure somehow went completely wrong.
+What should have been an ordinary and commonplace procedure somehow went completely wrong.

 The doctor had opted for an electrocautery needle, considered an inappropriate choice for the procedure, rather than the traditional blade.
 In a horrifying accident, the doctor burned off the majority of Bruce's penis.

 At The Time, John Money Was Promoting The "Theory Of Gender Neutrality"

 When he met Bruce and Brian in 1966, Dr. John Money was one of the world's leading psychologists, and an expert in gender identity.
 His belief was that children were, until around the age of two, "gender neutral."

 Dr. Money recommended "sex reassignment" (as it was called) for Bruce from male to female, and insisted that it would be psychologically beneficial for Bruce to live as a girl.
 He was eager to prove his theory that gender was dependent on how a child was raised rather than what gender the child was born with.
 He was convinced that nurture would conquer nature.